Technique 1: Edge-routing

 Photo 2: Close-up of a climb cut

-In this article, we'll show you the techniques you'll need to achieve perfect edge profiles, flawless dadoes and rabbets, and precision pattern cutting.
+In this article, we’ll show you the techniques you’ll need to achieve perfect edge profiles, flawless dadoes and rabbets, and precision pattern cutting with a wood router.
 The keys to routing clean edges are using a sharp bit and running the router in a counterclockwise direction around the top of the workpiece.
-That way, the bit pushes the router toward you rather than pulling it away, so it's easier to control and safer.
+That way, the bit pushes the router toward you rather than pulling it away, so it’s easier to control and safer.